-You’ve most likely heard about oval chainrings by this point.
-Maybe you even had the chance to try one but you can’t yet decide is it worth buying one or not.
+You’ve most likely heard about oval chainrings.
+Maybe you even have had the chance to try one but you can’t yet decide if it is worth buying one or not.
 I will use my experience with oval chainrings to the best of my ability to try and answer all the questions and concerns I’ve seen around.
 Even some key ones that no one is asking, simply because, in order to even notice these, you need to do some testing with several different types of riders.

-If you’re looking for a short answer, I can give you a sort of short one…
+If you’re looking for a short answer, I can give you one…

 Now let’s try to break everything into details and analyze exactly when and where ovals are effective.

 The main idea came a long time ago in road cycling.
 If the chainring is elliptical, you have a different effective number of teeth on each side.
 Since the number of teeth is what the gear ratio is determined with, effectively, this changes the gear ratio during pedaling strokes.

 For example, 32 teeth oval chainring will effectively change between 34 teeth and 30 teeth while rotating.
 That way, you can have a higher gear ratio in positions where your legs are the strongest and an easier lower gear ratio in a position where you are the weakest.

 Those two positions are normally called power phases and recovery phases.
 Also, there is a thing called the dead spot.
 It’s a position where one of your legs went down enough to lose power while your other leg didn’t reach the wanted power position yet.

 In the long run, your pedaling should be much more efficient.
 Oval chainring will increase your power to the ground transfer as well.

 Will an Oval Chainring Help Me Climb Better?

 Yes.
 Increasing the effective gear ratio when you are the strongest does help with climbing.